Spanish Dessert Wine: A Sweet Journey for Your Palate

 ANDALUCIA: VINOS GENEROSOS

 Historically, Andalucia’s sweet wines were known as vinos generosos, a self-translating term: sherry above all, and the fortified wines of Montilla-Moriles and Malaga.
 Unlike France, the botrytis mold responsible for making the amber nectar that is Sauternes has no place in Malaga winemaking – the climate is far too dry and clement for botrytis to take root.
-Other regions are a different matter – we’ll explore that later.
+Other regions are different matters – we’ll explore that later.
 Instead, high-altitude sites that combine the best Southern heat elements with bracing freshness are poised to ripen grapes to perfection.
-These are then made sweet either due to adding grape spirit to stop the fermentation or by drying out the grapes.
+These are then made sweet by adding grape spirit to stop the fermentation or by drying out the grapes.

 Pedro Ximenez, Jerez’s mainstay of dessert wine production, is the white grape responsible for making these powerful Andalucian concoctions.
 Taken to Australia in the 1800s, Pedro Ximenez – PX for short – thrives in hot climates and prefers richer soils; it is a late-ripening variety that can be a nightmare to grow due to its predilection to developing viticultural hazards such as downy mildew and esca.
 Nevertheless, it produces a singular and inimitable style of dessert wine – the traditional Malaga sweet wines are dense, treacly, and cloying even, an unashamed monument to powerful and decadent sweet wine styles.